enthought/traits/docs/source/tutorials/traits_ui_scientific_app.rst

 Interactions with objects generate events, and these events can be associated to callbacks, ie functions or methods processing the event.
 In a GUI, callbacks created by user-generated events are placed on an "event stack".
-The event loop process each call on the event queue one after the other, thus emptying the event queue.
+The event loop processes each call on the event queue one after the other, thus emptying the event queue.
 The flow of the program is still sequential (two code blocks never run at the same time in an event loop), but the execution order is chosen by the user, and not by the developer.